gilch/hissp/docs/tutorial.rst

 Hissp macros are callables that are evaluated by the compiler at *compile time*.

-They take Hissp code as arguments, and return Hissp code as a result, called a *macroexpansion* (even if it gets smaller).
+They take the Hissp code itself as arguments (they're all quoted) and return Hissp code as a result, called a *macroexpansion* (even if it gets smaller).
-The expansion is inserted in the macro invocation's place in the code, and then evaluated as normal.
+The compiler inserts the expansion in the macro invocation's place in the code, and then continues as normal.
 If another macro invocation appears in the expansion, it is expanded as well (this pattern is known as a *recursive macro*), which is an ability that the reader macros lack.